husqvarnagroup/hcp/README.no-toc.md

 ### The state

 Internally, HCP uses a state which is nothing more than a struct which holds the internal state of the runtime, loaded codecs and models*.
-In most cases, an application uses a single state, depending on the wrapper it might not even be exposed to the developer but is passed automatically when calling the wrapper library.
-One might consider using multiple states during unit tests since each state has a different memory area, allowing tests to be setup and teared down to ensure that no memory is reused between tests.
+In most cases, an application uses a single state, depending on the wrapper it might not even be exposed to the developer but is passed automatically when calling the wrapper library. *Wrapper implementors should never expose the state objects*, they should be considered as neccessary boilerplate that the end user shouldnt have to worry about.

+There are two cases where multiple states is neccessary:

+* Unit tests - To fully tear down and setup a new environment it is neccessary to release a state and create a new.
+The state holds all loaded *codecs* and models.
+Therefore it should be teared down (released) between each test suit.
+* Multiple threads - To minimize the amount of required memory when loading models, *codec instances* share the same object when reading and writing to input and output parameters.
+This works well within a single thread but *multiple threads must use different states*.
+Using the same state for multiple threads *WILL* result in that input and output results from operations will be corrupted as codecs write to the same *non threadsafe* memory instances.

 ### Memory model